 Students at Tomekichi Homma Elementary School put the final touches on a community Public Art Project (sponsored by City of Richmond Public Art Program and The Phoenix Art Workshop).
 The youth participants developed these “Earth Benches” with the guidance of artist Mark Glavina as a gathering place for education.

-Thank-you all who helped with time and materials, including donations by Art Knapps, City of Richmond Public Art Program, School Board staff, New Image Studios’ Nicki Roberts, and the many parents, students, staff and administration at Homma elementary.
-Special thanks also goes to the Grade 7 design committee (Pascal Schram, Sara Jampole, Alex indsay, Ophelia Yu and Alex Kwan, Kathrine Pihl, Krista Schapp, teachers Ms Jones and Ms La Pierre and alumni Denise Gittins) Great Job!
+Thank you to all who helped with time and materials, including donations by Art Knapps, City of Richmond Public Art Program, School Board staff, New Image Studios’ Nicki Roberts, and the many parents, students, staff and administration at Homma Elementary.
+Special thanks also goes to the Grade 7 design committee (Pascal Schram, Sara Jampole, Alex Lindsay, Ophelia Yu and Alex Kwan, Kathrine Pihl, Krista Schapp, teachers Ms Jones and Ms La Pierre and alumni Denise Gittins).
+Great Job!